 One of the fun features is that you can draw with it - this can be fun for signs, cards, etc.

-Cricut has their own markers that work well with the machine, so I do recommend picking up a set of those.
-However, don't feel like you can't use anything else.
+Cricut has its own markers that work well with the machine, so I do recommend picking up a set of those.
+However, don’t feel like you can’t use anything else.
 Anything else that will fit can work.
 Sharpies are a popular option.

 Be sure to read this post on how to write with Explore Air to get you started!
+This was written specifically for the Explore Air, but it’s pretty much the same for all the newer machines.

-How to clean your machine
+How to clean your new machine

 Non-alcoholic Baby wipes are a great option for cleaning both the machine and the wipes